 I design and build accessible gardens, incorporating raised garden beds, for elderly gardeners and people who find bending or stretching difficult.
 Tips and contact details can be found hear Garden design for elderly

-To save money you may prefer D.I.Y. using self assembly raised garden beds, they usually come complete with stakes and screws and instructions on how to assemble the kit.
-I have selected a few below :
+You may prefer D.I.Y. using self assembly raised garden beds, they usually comecomplete with stakes and screws and instructions on how to assemble the kit.
+I have featured a couple in the Raised bed shop.

 How much top soil will I need to fill a raised bed

 About one ton of top soil will fill a 6ft x 3ft x 12" bed.

 Find a local supplier who will deliver and possibly tip it into the beds for you.

 You can advertise on freecycle for topsoil and stuff to form a raised bed but you will probably need transport to collect it.
 Or if you want it delivered in a bulk bag the organic stuff featured below is very good and good value.